Edwin420s/Matlab/README.md

 ## Work 1 — Grade Calculator

-Three scripts that prompt for subject marks and output letter grades.
-Two different control-flow approaches are demonstrated side by side.
+Three scripts that demonstrate different approaches to conditional logic for grade calculation.
+Each script prompts for subject marks and outputs letter grades.

 ### Grading Scale